 Cefuroxime Side Effects

-Applies to cefuroxime: oral powder for suspension, oral tablet
+Applies to cefuroxime: oral powder for suspension, oral tablet.
+Other dosage forms:

 - general feeling of illness or discomfort